nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Rebase-Interactive.md

 ---
 # Interactive Rebase

-SmartGit packages the interactive rebase functionality of Git (`git rebase -i`) in simple yet powerful ways, both from the [Log Graph](Log.md) and the [Journal View](Journal-View.md):
+SmartGit packages the interactive rebase functionality of Git (`git rebase -i`) in simple yet powerful ways through its user interface, both from the [Log Graph](Log.md) and the [Journal View](Journal-View.md):

 ## Quick rearranging and squashing